Shop Essentials (Applied Mathematics)

 • Solve for unknown variables on a transversal.

-• Describe how to solve a bolt circle problem with angle relationships.
+• Describe how to find the angles between bolt holes in a bolt circle pattern.

 • Solve a bolt circle problem using angle relationships.